Jordan Eberle: Seattle Kraken

-After being left unprotected by the Islanders, Eberle was selected by the Seattle Kraken at the 2021 NHL Expansion Draft on July 21, 2021.
-Leading up to their inaugural 2021–22 season, Mark Giordano was named the inaugural captain of the Kraken on October 11, Eberle, Schwartz, Adam Larsson, and Yanni Gourde were named alternate captains.
-Eberle was quickly assigned to be a top line winger alongside Jaden Schwartz and Jared McCann.
+After being left unprotected by the Islanders, Eberle was selected by the Seattle Kraken at the 2021 NHL expansion draft on July 21, 2021.
+Leading up to their inaugural 2021–22 season, Mark Giordano was named the inaugural captain of the Kraken on October 11, and Eberle, Jaden Schwartz, Adam Larsson, and Yanni Gourde were named alternate captains.
+Eberle was quickly assigned to be a top line winger alongside Schwartz and Jared McCann.
 Eberle began the season on a goalless streak before scoring the first hat trick in franchise history on November 4, 2021, to lift the Kraken over the Buffalo Sabres.
 He subsequently became the ninth NHL player to score a natural hat trick for an expansion team in its inaugural season.
 Following the hat-trick, Eberle continued to produce as he led the Kraken with six goals through 12 games.
 Within the next three games, he added two goals to lead the Kraken with eight goals and 12 points in 15 games.
 During the Kraken's seven-game point streak in November, Eberle scored 10 points before the Kraken then lost six straight games.
 Eberle later missed two games to recover from an injury but returned for the Kraken's 6–1 loss to the Pittsburgh Penguins on December 6.
-By the end of his first season in Seattle, he had eclipsed the 20-goal mark for the first time in three seasons, though the Kraken would finish near the bottom of the league standings.
+Despite missing numerous games, Eberle continued to lead the team in scoring with 12 goals while Jaden Schwartz led with 13 assists.
+While Yanni Gourde and Riley Sheahan were in the NHL's COVID protocol, McCann joined Schwartz and Eberle as part of the Kraken's top six forward lines.
+However, Schwartz was replaced with Marcus Johansson in January after he suffered a hand injury.
+With his new linemate, Eberle continued to lead the team with 23 points while also recording the second best goal scoring rate of his career.
+He also blocked 20 shots through 33 games, on pace to surpass his career high set during the 2013–14 season.
+Eberle's efforts were recognized league-wide with a selection for the 2022 National Hockey League All-Star Game.
+On February 5, Eberle become the first Kraken to score in an NHL All-Star Game although the Pacific Division would fall 6–4 to the Metro Division.
+He also participated in the NHL Fountain Faceoff competition where he fired pucks into five targets floating in the Fountains of Bellagio.
+Upon returning from the All-Star Game, Eberle's offensive talent decreased and he finished the season with nine goals over the final 56 games.
+Although he hit the 20-goal milestone for the sixth time in his career, the Kraken failed to qualify for the 2022 Stanley Cup playoffs.